microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/report.md

 ## Settings

-In Microsoft 365 reports, user information such as usernames, groups, and sites is concealed; actual values aren't displayed.
+In Microsoft 365 reports, user information such as usernames, groups, and sites are concealed; actual values aren't displayed.
 You can use the [adminReportSettings](../resources/adminreportsettings.md) API to control the display of user information in the reports.

 ## Cloud deployments